ngixi/ngixi-webgpu/README.md

 **Current Status**: Not yet published.
 No releases available.

-## Tracking Upstream
+## Tracking Upstream (Planned)

+**Intent**: This wrapper will track Google Dawn releases from their GitHub mirror at `github.com/google/dawn`.

-This wrapper tracks Google Dawn releases.
-When ngixi-builds updates to a new Dawn tag, this package updates accordingly.
+When implemented, ngixi-builds will compile specific Dawn tags, and this package will release matching versions.

-**Current Dawn Version**: Check ngixi-builds for the active tag (approximately `v20251026.130842`)
+**Current**: Not tracking yet—manual/ad-hoc Dawn version selection

+**Future**: Automated tracking of Dawn stable releases

 ## Status